TanishLande/MicroGPT-Decoder-Only/README.md

 ### 📚 Reference Paper
 This implementation is based on the groundbreaking **"Attention Is All You Need"** paper:
 - **Paper**: [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017)
-- **Key Innovation**: Introduced the Transformer architecture that revolutionized NLP
+- **Key Innovation**: Introduced to attention which solve the older problem of RNN and convo layer

 ## Building a Decoder Block